Moo, You Bloody Choir: Reception

 At the ARIA Music Awards of 2006, the album was nominated for five awards.
 It also won the Australian Music Prize in 2006.
 At the J Award of 2006, the album was nominated for Australian Album of the Year.

 In October 2010, Moo, You Bloody Choir was listed in the top 50 in the book, 100 Best Australian Albums.
-In 2011, the album featured at number 93 on the Triple J Hottest 100 Albums of All Time.
+In 2011, the album featured at number 93 on the Triple J Hottest 100 Australian Albums of All Time.

 The lead single, "One Crowded Hour" peaked on the ARIA singles chart at #29 and was voted #1 on the Triple J Hottest 100 chart.

 Named the 98th best Australian album by Rolling Stone Australia in 2021, they said, "a gorgeous, ambitious album layered with storytelling and poetry, Augie March setting the scene carefully as if they were directors of a play.
 Moo, You Bloody Choir is filled with character studies and surreal imagery—of bandits and hangings, of rivers with eyes, of those in search of something larger than themselves."